tobiasdenzler/checkbot/README.md

 ## How it Works

 Checks are written in Bash and need to be saved as .sh files.
+Each check will provide results in form of one [type of metric](https://prometheus.io/docs/concepts/metric_types/).

 A check must contain some metadata for registering the check.
 Metadata is written as comment and need to contain the following information: